Knee Pain Treatment Glenunga

 Related Injury Treatment

-Conditions and injuries in other regions of the body can affect your knee.
-We will assess any previous issues, such as lower back or pelvic concerns, that may impact your knee.
+Past injuries or conditions elsewhere in the body can have repercussions on the knee.
+We will look into any previous matters, such as concerns in the pelvic or lower back regions, that may be pertinent to your knee.

 Biomechanical Assessment

-The alignment and biomechanics of your feet can have a pronounced effect on your knee's functioning.
-We can tackle issues like inadequate walking or running methods through custom orthotics.
+The biomechanics and alignment of your feet can greatly impact your knee function.
+We can address issues such as poor walking and running patterns by utilising methods such as custom orthotics.

 Footwear Advice